awsdocs/aws-ruby-developer-guide/doc_source/s3-example-server-side-encryption-with-user-managed-key.rst

 with server-side AWS KMS encryption where you provide the key.
 See :doc:`kms-example-create-key` for information on creating an AWS KMS key.

+Amazon S3 uses, but does not store, the AWS KMS key that you provide.

 Choose :code:`Copy` to save the code locally.

 Create the file *encrypt_object_sseck.rb*.